The White Elephant House

 whose owners welcome paying guests in the European tradition."

-Looking toward the pool, the far table on the left is the help-yourself bar.
+Looking toward the pool; on the far left is the bar – you keep your own tab.

 This is the bedroom of your suite.